retainful/site/content/docs/woocommerce/migrating-from-plugin-to-cloud.md

 ### Pre-requisites

 While using Retainful 2.x, the mail delivery is done with encryption, for security purposes.
-So, please make sure that your site's server has encryption library enabled.
+So, please make sure that your site's server has mcrypt php library enabled.

 ### Migration from version 1.x to 2.x